This guide has everything you need to know about color schemes.

 The main drawback of wireframes is that they can’t show how colors contrast content, nor do they show you the impact of brand design.
-Yet, they are useful to get an idea of how your design will look like in terms of form or what goes where.
+Yet, they are useful to get an idea of how your design will look in terms of form or what goes where.

 Play with some different color schemes

 The same as you would’ve played with wireframes to check what looks better where you will need to play with some different color schemes once the rest is ready.

 It is advisable to test how each color scheme works in different scenarios.
 For instance, imagine you want to create printed ads.
 Will this color scheme work well?
 You should also check how your audience perceives it.
 Does it have the effect you thought it would have?